amreldib10/Agile-Jira-Task/README.md

 1- 1st Sprint: Modeling a simple game enviroment and a simple charachter.
 2- 2nd Sprint: Developing a simple game mechanics and animation for the character.

+## The Story Point Convention

+I used the fibbonaci scale numbers in the convention, which are 1, 2, 3, 5, 8, 13, 21, 34, 55, 80, 100.
+The epic point estimaation will be 100.